Regular Expressions

 - Normally written between forward slashes

-- Used to check if a string contains the pattern and also to extract portions that match
+/pattern/ - Used to check if a string contains the pattern and also to extract portions that match

 - Characters